 By April, the humidity begins to rise and rainfall is becoming more common.
 Between the heat (average temperatures rarely drop below 30ºC) and the humidity, things can get uncomfortable.
 Between April and October, visitor numbers are lower and you’re more likely to pick up some good deals on accommodation and flights.

-Festivals such as Songkran (Thai New Year) tend to attract many tourists and cause brief spikes in pricing and tourist numbers in this otherwise off-peak season.
+Thai festivals such as Songkran (Thai New Year) tend to attract many tourists and cause brief spikes in pricing and tourist numbers in this otherwise off-peak season.

 Monsoon rains fall between July and August in Bangkok.
 While you’ll experience frequent bursts of heavy rain, you’ll also enjoy the benefits of the low season – fewer tourists and cheaper prices.
 Bangkok offers a wide variety of indoor attractions, temples, and shopping.
 There are lots of things to do in Bangkok even if it is raining.